-Most of the recent experiments in beam colliders have additional instrumentation along the beamline.
+Collider experiments often have additional instrumentation along the beamline.
 These extend the $\eta$ coverage to higher values, for the detection of very forward final-state particles.
-In Delphes, Zero Degree Calorimeters, roman pots and forward taggers have been implemented (Fig. 7), similarly to the plans for CMS and ATLAS collaborations [5, 6].
+In Delphes, Zero Degree Calorimeters, roman pots and forward taggers have been implemented (Fig. 7), similarly as for CMS and ATLAS collaborations [5, 6].

 Figure 7: Default location of the very forward detectors, including ZDC, RP220 and FP420 in the LHC beamline.
 Incoming (beam 1, red) and outgoing (beam 2, black) beams on one side of the fifth interaction point (IP5, s=0 m on the plot).
-The Zero Degree Calorimeter is located in perfect alignment with the beamline axis at the interaction point, at 140 m, the beam paths are separated.
+The Zero Degree Calorimeter is located in perfect alignment with the beamline axis at the interaction point, at 140 m, where the beam paths are well separated.
 The forward taggers are near-beam detectors located at 220 m and 420 m.
 Beamline simulation with Hector [7].
 All very forward detectors are located symmetrically around the interaction point.